-Their bacterial origin, makes the organelle susceptible to antimicrobial drugs ( antibiotic and anti-viral drugs) with a negative influence on our overall heath.
-Another valid reason not to abuse of antibiotics and use them only when really necessary.
+Their bacterial origin makes the organelle susceptible to antimicrobial drugs ( antibiotic and anti-viral drugs) with a negative influence on our overall health.
+Another valid reason is not to abuse antibiotics and use them only when really necessary.

-Because of their central role our physiology, their dysfunction (when they don’t work as they should) has catastrophic consequences associated with a large number of inherited disorders but also implicated in more common disease such as neurodegenerative disorders, impaired cognition, metabolic syndrome, cancer, cardio vascular disease and obesity.
+Because of their central role in our physiology, their dysfunction (when they don’t work as they should) has catastrophic consequences associated with a large number of inherited disorders but also implicated in more common diseases such as neurodegenerative disorders, impaired cognition, metabolic syndrome, cancer, cardiovascular disease and obesity.

 How to look after your mitochondria